 Our biggest expenses were:

-1).
-The Fansipan cable car in Sapa but totally worth the money!
+- The Fansipan cable car in Sapa but totally worth the money

-2).
-Touring Paradise and Dark caves in Phong Nha which was a little overpriced but worth it for the convenience.
+- Touring Paradise Cave and Dark Cave in Phong Nha which was a little overpriced but worth it for the convenience

-3).
-Our Hai Van Pass personal guide and bike hire which we would have paid double for!
+- Our Hai Van Pass personal guide and bike hire which was worth every penny

-The other Phong Nha adventure caves were something we would have splurged on (not the US$ 3000 one!) if we had a few hundred dollars spare, but we didn’t.
+The other Phong Nha adventure caves were something we would have splurged on if we had a few hundred dollars spare, but we didn’t.
 We regret that now.

-Take home: If you really want to experience something, try to make it happen with your budget.
-For example, we wish we cut costs on accommodation to explore another Phong Nha cave.
+Travel Tip: If you really want to experience something, try to make it happen with your budget.
+For example, we wish we cut costs on overall accommodation to explore a Phong Nha adventure cave.

 Miscellaneous expenses have a greater sting in the tail than a threatened scorpion.

-There’s nothing worse than being led to believe that you’ve done really well with costs somewhere, only to discover that you forgot about the US$10.00 laundry bill and US$5.00 shampoo/conditioner replenishment!
+There’s nothing worse than being led to believe that you’ve done really well with costs somewhere, only to discover that you forgot about the $10 laundry bill or $5 shampoo and conditioner replenishment.

-Massages were a cost we could have avoided but US$28.81 for 2 separate one hour massages each is worth the splurge!

-We spent US$28.46 on laundry, which isn’t too bad for a month.
+Massages were a cost we could have avoided but $28.81 for 2 separate one hour massages each is worth the splurge.
+We spent $28.46 on laundry which isn’t too bad for the entire month.

-The majority of our miscellaneous costs were buying clothes, totaling US$87.75.
-That includes 2 amazing tailored rompers for Kristen in Hoi An.
+The majority of our miscellaneous costs were buying clothes, totaling $87.75.
+That includes 2 amazing tailored rompers for Kristen in stunning Hoi An.

 Although we planned to spend the full 30 days in Vietnam, we ended up cutting it off by a few days at the end to make a total of 27 days.

-This analysis represents 27 days of expenses, so we will take an average daily spend then add 3 of the average to the total to make a 30 day expense report.
+This analysis represents 27 days of expenses, so we will take an average daily spend and add 3 of the daily average to the total to make a 30 day expense report.

 Looking at statistics is a great way to hammer home a point.
 We looked at our figures and knew we could have cut costs on food and drink.